cordell-stocker/CS313.SP20.Student.Resources/turnin-process.md

 ## Written Assignments

+### Naming Conventions

+Files must be named properly as automated scripts will make copies of your files!

 Homework naming convention: `<homework-title>-<your-last-name>.pdf`
 - `<homework-title>` will typically be something like `hw01`

+Examples:
+- `hw01-tuttle.pdf`
+- `hw02-tuttle.pdf`

+If you have multiple files to turn in use the naming convention: `<homework-title>-file<file-number>-<last-name>`

+Examples:
+- `hw05-file1-tuttle.pdf`
+- `hw05-file2-tuttle.pdf`
+- `hw05-file3-tuttle.pdf`

 ### Turning in:

+**The turnin directory MUST be named properly, as automated scripts will be used to make copies of your homework!**

 1. Inside your repo's `cs313/sp20/written` directory, create a directory for the homework.
    - Typically this will be along the lines of `hw01`
-2. Add your `pdf` submission to the appropriate homework folder.
+2. Add your `pdf` submission\(s\) to the appropriate homework folder.
 3. Go back to the repo's root directory and run:
    - `git add .`
    - `git commit -m "<message>"` \(message might be something like "turned in written hw01"\)
    - `git push origin master`

+Examples:
 ```
 john.tuttle
 |-- cs313